 Along the way, Reddy racked up more hits, like “You And Me Against The World,” “Delta Dawn,” “Leave Me Alone,” and “Angie Baby,” all of which kept her on both MOR and Top 40 radio for at least five years.
 She toured the world, became a Las Vegas headliner, guested on lots of TV variety shows, and even hosted one of her own.
 Towards the end, though, Wald’s habit of snorting coke, spending more time managing his other acts (including Deep Purple and Tiny Tim), and losing all of her money in some very bad business decisions led to Reddy divorcing him just as her popularity was fading out.

-In “I Am Woman,” Reddy is played beautifully by Tilda Cobham-Hervey, who does all the singing (not lip-syncing to a Reddy track) as the character ages from 22 to 48.
-Not only does she get the voice right, she also makes the viewer empathize with the struggles of a newcomer who became a star and cultural juggernaut.
+In “I Am Woman,” Reddy is played beautifully by Tilda Cobham-Hervey as the character ages from 22 to 48 (the singing is done by Chelsea Cullen).
+She makes the viewer empathize with the struggles of a newcomer who became a star and cultural juggernaut.
 Evan Peters plays Wald as a slick-but-sleazy character who loses focus on the woman who helped make him rich and powerful.
 But it’s Danielle Macdonald who steals every scene she’s in as Roxon, a woman who was a force to be reckoned with and earned the moniker, “The Mother Of Rock.”

 I give “I Am Woman” a 7.5 out of 10.
 It’s streaming on Netflix.

 The other movie about an MOR artist is “Herb Alpert Is…,” a documentary about the one-time leader of the Tijuana Brass who later co-founded A&M, the most successful independent music label in history.